-Seljalandsfoss makes an incredible addition to a school geography trip to Iceland because it offers the opportunity to see how the soft rock is eroded quicker than the layer of hard rock which is left overhanging.
+Seljalandsfoss makes an incredible addition to a trip because it offers the opportunity to see how the soft rock is eroded quicker than the layer of hard rock which is left overhanging.

 In the case of Seljalandsfoss, this process has created a cave, which allows visitors to walk behind the waterfall.
 Unfortunately, the weather meant that that the path behind the waterfall was too dangerous, and the group were unable to do this.
 But they still had a great time studying the waterfall and learning more about the processes involved!

 Insight into Life in Iceland